Skip to content

 How to answer:

-- Each iteration gets its own short finding doc:
+4. Each iteration gets its own short finding doc: docs/research/s2c-self-experiment/Q3-iter-NN.md with:

 Done criteria:

 If the dialog walks to completion: Phase D can start.
 The Go backend's initial handler set is a direct translation of the dispatch table Q3 produced.
-If the dialog hits a named gap: either Q5 (post-TLS byte capture of a live session) closes it, or — as the last resort — the friend-capture track is revisited.
+If the dialog hits a named gap: the gap is named explicitly in iter-N doc, and iter-N+1 re-runs the matching command on havoc via pymobiledevice3 remote ... under tcpdump to capture authoritative iPhone bytes for that specific request.

 What we want to know: whether pymobiledevice3's source tree contains any code that implements the server side of the RemoteXPC protocol — test fixtures, mocks, unit test servers, or any "pretend to be an iPhone" utilities — that we could reuse directly to drive Q3's replies instead of hand-crafting them from protocol reference reads.